-Information about a real-world surface found by examining a point in the device camera view of an AR session.
+Information about a real-world surface found by examining a point on the screen.

 - iOS 11.0+